InvirganceDocumentation/convirgance-docs/docs/file-formats.md

 #### Reading properties values from a Database

 In the following example we are going to use our new `.properties` implementation to write the results of a query to a file.
+We will be using the `propertiesOutput` from the previous example.

 Database Data: